Problem Contributed By Community Member debroy0611

 image containing math problem statement

-An smart integration problem from the 2024 Caltech Math Meet.
+A smart integration problem from the 2024 Caltech Math Meet.
 This problem requires no more knowledge than basic integration.

-Problem contributed by debroy0611
+Problem contributed by anonymous user

 -----------book page break-----------